 As described before, blockchain is a decentralized system that allows for tamper-proof data to be exchanged between stakeholders in a transparent way.
-The use of this technology in seafood value chains can enhance traceability and transparency regarding products and its transactions.
+The use of this technology in seafood value chains can enhance traceability and transparency regarding products and their transactions.

 Blockchain can be used to connect different stakeholders along the value chain, from producers to final consumers (Figure 3).
-This technology allows data to be exchanged in a secure way, with each stakeholder having access to selected information.
-For instance, when choosing to buy a seafood product, the blockchain technology solution might be programmed to allow the consumer to have access to who produced, processed and transported it, when and where.
+This technology allows data to be exchanged securely, with each stakeholder having access to selected information.
+For instance, when choosing to buy a seafood product, the blockchain solution may be programmed so that consumers are allowed to access information about who, when and where produced, processed and/or transported the product.
 This allows actors to make conscious decisions regarding what they consume and might add value to products that are produced in a more transparent way.